ariankharazmi/Wearable-Device-2026/README.md

 None...

 ## Wearable Device 2026 Team - UC Senior Design Capstone 2026
-Arian Kharazmi, Taka Kuichi, Leonardo Mangialardo
+Arian Kharazmi, Taka Kiuchi, Leonardo Mangialardo

 ## Acknowledgements
 Thank you to the University of Cincinnati for allowing us to work on a hardware-software project.
 We could not do this without your support.